• Skip to main content

 Unfortunately, autoplaying video is a double-edged sword: because App Previews autoplay silently, most people will never hear your App Preview’s sound.
 This means that a good App Preview should make sense with or without the audio — so voice overs aren’t a good idea.

-Luckily, you can add up to three App Previews for each device type to your listing, which gives you the opportunity to share a lot of detail about your app — voice over or not.
+Apple lets you add up to three App Previews for each device type to your listing, which gives you the opportunity to share a lot of detail about your app — voice over or not.
+You can also use their Product Page Optimization and Custom Product Pages tools to A/B test different App Previews for optimization purposes and even create up to 35 custom “landing page” versions of your app listing (complete with their own App Previews) to target different audiences.

-Here’s another App Preview for PicPic, a social ratings app:
+Here’s another App Preview for Zooroom, a social video chat app:

 Note: Apple has also introduced Mac App Previews, which are somewhat different.
 This article focuses on App Previews for iOS and tvOS apps.